Nick Venema

-Nick Venema (born 9 April 1999) is a Dutch professional footballer who plays as a forward for club Valenciennes.
+Nick Venema (born 9 April 1999) is a Dutch professional footballer who plays as a forward for club Dordrecht.

 Club career

 Utrecht

 Venema played for several clubs in his youth, including hometown club SV Austerlitz, VW Woudenberg, and Roda '46, before joining the FC Utrecht youth academy.
-He made his professional debut in the Eerste Divisie for the reserve team Jong FC Utrecht on 5 August 2016 in a game against NAC Breda.
+He made his professional debut in the Eerste Divisie for the reserve team Jong FC Utrecht on 5 August 2016, in a game against NAC Breda.

-He made his Eredivisie debut for FC Utrecht on 12 February 2017 in a game against PSV Eindhoven, coming on as a substitute for Richairo Živković.
-He scored his first goal for the senior squad on 29 October 2017 in a 2–2 home draw against NAC Breda.
+He made his Eredivisie debut for FC Utrecht on 12 February 2017, in a game against PSV Eindhoven, coming on as a substitute for Richairo Živković.
+He scored his first goal for the senior squad on 29 October 2017, in a 2–2 home draw against NAC Breda.
 The goal came in the 78th minute, seven minutes after Venema has been subbed on for Cyriel Dessers.
 His goal was the equalizer, and the last goal of the game.

 Loan to Almere City

-On 28 August 2019 he joined Almere City on a season-long loan.
+On 28 August 2019, he joined Almere City on a season-long loan.

 Loan to NAC Breda

-On 27 August 2020 he joined NAC Breda on a season-long loan.
+On 27 August 2020, he joined NAC Breda on a season-long loan.
 He made 32 appearances during the season in which he scored five goals, as NAC missed out on promotion to the Eredivisie in the finals of the play-offs.